maratik123/tsp/README.md

 This utility parses data in ARINC 424 format.

-Then build airport records and filters them using provided list from file, mentioned in `-f` key (just column of ICAO identifiers, see examples in [res](res) directory).
+Then builds airport records and filters them using provided list from file, mentioned in `-f` key (just column of ICAO identifiers, see examples in [res](res) directory).

 After that utility tries to build as much as possible optimal pathway between filtered records.